briansmith/ring/CONTRIBUTING.md

 Contributions made by corporations are covered by a different agreement than the one above, the
 [Software Grant and Corporate Contributor License Agreement](https://cla.developers.google.com/about/google-corporate).

+The following are Google-internal bug numbers where explicit permission from some authors is recorded for use of their work.
+(This is purely for our own record keeping.)
+*  27287199
+*  27287880
+*  27287883
+*  263291445